foxbunny/vanilla-todo/README.md

 ## Running the example

-The example can be opened in your browser normally without requiring any development server.
+The example file, `index.html` can be opened in your browser normally without requiring any development server.
 You can also use the HTML preview feature in your IDE or editor if one is available.

+## Running tests

+Test are executed in the `test.html` file.
+This file is opened in the browser the same way you would open the `index.html` file.
+Tests results are shown in the console.
+The actual code of the tests is found in the `tests.js` file.
+The tests are executed with the help of a custom-made test runner found in `vanila-tester.js`.

 ## Screenshot